Gaslighting Is Emotional And Psychological Abuse

-Gaslighting is the attempt to convince another that what they perceive, believe, think or feel is inaccurate or untrue.
+Gaslighting is the attempt to convince another that what they perceive, believe, think, or feel is inaccurate or untrue.
 Any attempt to make a victim doubt her own reality is gaslighting.
 Gaslighting is psychological abuse.

 - You make excuses for your partner’s behavior to yourself, friends, and family.